TZer0/tzer0.github.io/warframe.md

 ### Late-game tips

 * Perspicacity from helminth at rank 3 is useful for sorties.
 Allows you to hack panels without doing the minigame (because ciphers do not work).
-* Golden Inscint from helminth at rank 15 is useful for general content.
+* Golden Instinct from helminth at rank 15 is useful for general content.
 Helps find you ayatan sculptures and rare crates.
 * Get galvanized mods from arbitration and arcanes from steel path to boost any primary/secondary weapon you own.

 ## Making Plat